-KER-047 observed to be a potent and highly selective ALK2 receptor inhibitor in a biochemical assay kinase panel, only two non-TGF- Ω kinases were inhibited less than 75% at a KER-047 concentration of 1 μ M. We believe these preclinical data further support the potency and selectivity of KER-047 for the ALK2 domain.
+KER-047 observed to be a potent and highly selective ALK2 receptor inhibitor in a biochemical assay In standard biochemical kinase screenings, KER-047 exhibited low nanomolar potency for ALK2.
+Under the conditions of this assay, KER-047 exhibited at least an eight-fold selectivity over the other structurally-related TGF-ß kinases.
+In a 370-member kinase panel, only two non-TGF-ß kinases were inhibited less than 75% at a KER-047 concentration of 1 μM.
+We believe these preclinical data further support the potency and selectivity of KER-047 for the ALK2 domain.